holoviz/panel/doc/how_to/server/index.md

 :link: commandline
 :link-type: doc

-Launch and configure a Panel application from the commandline.
+Discover how to launch and configure a Panel application from the commandline.
 :::

 :::{grid-item-card} {octicon}`code-square;2.5em;sd-mr-1` Launch programmatically
 :link: programmatic
 :link-type: doc

-Launch and configure a Panel application programmatically.
+Discover how to launch and configure a Panel application programmatically.
 :::

 :::{grid-item-card} {octicon}`stack;2.5em;sd-mr-1` Serving multiple applications